chanzuckerberg/cellxgene-census/docs/census_article_guidelines.md

 * Master reference articles to link for other channels (e.g. slack, twitter).
 * One-stop place for users to have a historical view of Census developments and analysis.

-A great model has been used for the [Apache Arrow Blog](https://arrow.apache.org/blog/).
+A great example of this approach is the [Apache Arrow Blog](https://arrow.apache.org/blog/).

 ## Location